-Theo Moore is the National Lead Organizer with the Restaurant Opportunities Center United (ROC-United), where he works to improve wages and working conditions for the nation’s low-wage restaurant workforce.
-He brings over ten years of nonprofit and political advocacy experience, having worked with ALIGN: the Alliance for a Greater New York, Common Cause, Families United for Racial and Economic Equality (FUREE), and the Working Families Party.
-He is a life-long resident of Brooklyn, born and raised in the East Flatbush section of the borough.
+Theo Moore is the Senior Policy Analyst in the Policy & Innovation Division of the New York City Council.
+He brings over ten years of nonprofit and political advocacy experience, having worked as National Lead Organizer with the Restaurant Opportunities Center United (ROC-United) as well as with ALIGN: the Alliance for a Greater New York, Common Cause, Families United for Racial and Economic Equality (FUREE), and the Working Families Party.
+He is a lifelong resident of Brooklyn, born and raised in the East Flatbush section of the borough.

 Quinn Raymond is a technology specialist and account executive at Promenet.
 As a volunteer community organizer, he launched the “Save the M8” grass-roots campaign that galvanized thousands of supporters, drew support from elected officials and helped prevent the proposed elimination of a popular bus line in Lower Manhattan.